 Investigation refers to a systemic and in-depth examination or inquiry to establish a fact or evaluate a particular situation (such as whistle-blower complaints and so on).
 The Investigation covers core areas of financing decisions, investment decisions, fraud or profitability or cost determination, conflict of interests, etc.

-What are the key differences between an investigation and an audit?
+What are the key differences between an audit and investigation?

-Given below are the key steps involved in investigation:
+Given below are the key steps involved in investigation audit investigation